microsoft/cask/docs/GenerateKeyPseudoCode.md

     - M = base64url-encoding of T.Minutes as a zero-based value, i.e., 0 - 59.
     - M = base64url-encoding of T.Seconds as a zero-based value, i.e., 0 - 59.
 1. Base64url-decode DHMS and store the result in the next 3 bytes.
+1. Encode the resulting bytes as a base64url string and return it.

 ## References
 - Base64url: https://datatracker.ietf.org/doc/html/rfc4648#section-5